HNLMS Groningen (1857): Voyage to Japan

 The next mission of Groningen was a voyage to Japan under Captain-lt J. van der Meersch.
 He wrote an extensive report, which was published.
 Groningen was to transport the new Consul-General J.K. de Wit for Japan.
 She would next be at the disposal of the new commissioner for the Japan and Siam, J.H.
 Donker Curtius.
 On 15 January 1860 Groningen left Surabaya.
 On the 24th Groningen anchored before Ternate.
 As her draft prevented her from attaching to the bunkering station, Groningen could not continue before the 29th.

 On 23 February Groningen reached Japan.
 On the 24th Consul-General J.K. de Wit disembarked at Nagasaki.
 At the time, there was a lot of tension in Japan, as many foreigners were assassinated.
 In Yokohama Mr. De Vos and Mr. De Dekker, captains of the merchant ships Christina Louise and Henriette Louise were assassinated on 27 February.
 On 11 March Groningen left Nagasaki for Yokohama.

 On 15 March 1860 Groningen ran into a hurricane.
 The engines were stopped, steam pressure was deflated, and the fires were reduced to smouldering.
 The top rigging and spars were taken in, and only the barque sails were left up.
-In the hurricane, the gallion was broken off, as well as the gaff of the barque sail on the fore-mast.
+In the hurricane, the galleon was broken off, as well as the gaff of the barque sail on the fore-mast.
 The most serious damage was on the rudder.
 The rudder stock (roerkoning) that connected the rudder to the steering installation had split from just where it entered the hull (hennegat) on the bottom side to the carrier bearing (upper point from where it hung).
 This caused the stock to get very much off center while steering.
 Therefore, Groningen was then steered by the rudder-stoppers.

-In the night of 15-16 March, the hurricane increased, and the chains of both rudder-stoppers snapped, forcing Groningen again to steer with the rudder stock.
+In the night of 15–16 March, the hurricane increased, and the chains of both rudder-stoppers snapped, forcing Groningen again to steer with the rudder stock.
 An emergency repair succeeded in re-attaching chains to the rudder.
 Groningen then laid by with only a few small sails.
 In the high waves she could be handled quite easily.
-On the 17th the storm laid down a bit, and Groingen again started to use the steam engines.
+On the 17th the storm laid down a bit, and Groningen again started to use the steam engines.
 However, after a few hours the storm again increased to hurricane force.
 Groningen had a small storm sail and used a little engine to spare the rudder.
 The ships was terribly shaken by the enormous pressures on the hull, but according to the commander she held excellently.